stackgl/gl-shader/README.md

 ```

 ## Uniforms
-The uniforms for the shader program are parsed at compile time using [glsl-exports](https://github.com/mikolalysenko/glsl-exports) and packaged up as properties in the `shader.uniforms` object.
+The uniforms for the shader program are packaged up as properties in the `shader.uniforms` object.
 For example, to update a scalar uniform you can just assign to it:

 ```javascript
 shader.uniforms.scalar = 1.0